 - The only oral liquid veterinary NSAID for dogs with osteoarthritis

 - The only NSAID with a special oral liquid concentration to meet the unique needs of small dogs

 - A once-a-day product that provides a full 24 hours of relief

 - Easy to tailor to the appropriate dose for individual canine patients using FLEXIDOSE™, the ability to adjust dose gradually in small increments to reach the lowest effective dose, which can improve safety and save money over the long term

-Oral Liquid Metacam/meloxicam should never be given to cats unless prescribed by your veterinarian.
+Never give oral liquid Metacam/meloxicam to cats unless prescribed by your veterinarian.